-This is an excerpt from FitnessGram Administration Manual 5th Edition eBook by The Cooper Institute.
+This is an excerpt from FitnessGram Administration Manual 5th Edition With Web Resource.

 It is extremely important that students understand why they are taking part in the FitnessGram assessment.
 This understanding entails teaching what the FitnessGram assessment measures and why it holds value.
 Knowledge of the benefits of fitness (or negative consequences of a lack of fitness) associated with particular aspects of fitness is just as important as the score received in the assessment.
 Educators can find excellent activities for helping children learn health-related fitness concepts in the Physical Best activity guides offered by SHAPE America (2011a, 2011b).

 Students also need to be taught the proper protocols for each assessment.
 To account for the fact that students learn in many different ways, physical education teachers should do the following for each assessment item.

 - Read through each protocol according to the manual.